We are talking about one of the most controversial ingredients on the planet.

 Combining MSG with a small amount of salt is estimated to help reduce sodium intake by 20 to 40 percent, which may be beneficial for some people.

-Additionally, while multiple studies have linked MSG intake to weight gain and obesity, other studies have yielded conflicting results, reporting that it might actually improve satiety and reduce caloric intake at subsequent meals.
+Additionally, while multiple studies have linked MSG intake to weight gain and obesity, other studies have yielded conflicting results, reporting that it might improve satiety and reduce caloric intake at subsequent meals.

 The following is a list of 15 foods with MSG to avoid